dblock/slack-gamebot/README.md

 Team _China_, captains Deng Yaping and Victor Barna.
 ```

-#### gamebot reset <team name>
+#### gamebot reset <team id|team name>

 Reset all users and pending challenges and start a new season.
-Must be a captain to do this.
+Must be a captain to do this and confirm by specifying the team ID or name.

 ```
-gamebot reset China
+gamebot reset china

 Welcome to the new season!
 ```